danlil240/ROS-Hacks/README.md

 # Build in a clean environment with pbuilder
 sudo pbuilder build --buildresult build ../*.dsc
 ```

-### GitHub Actions

-The GitHub workflow uses direct package building with `dpkg-buildpackage` instead of pbuilder, as pbuilder has mount permission restrictions in the GitHub Actions environment.

 2. Add the built package to the repository:
 ```bash